fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

 ## Features
 This docker image enables you to:

-- run a Apache Environment on **Azure Web App on Linux**;
+- run a Apache/PHP/MySQL Environment on **Azure Web App on Linux**;
 - connect your App site to **Azure ClearDB** or the builtin MariaDB;
-- The MariaDB with the phpMyAdmin built in this docker image.
+- manage the build-in MariaDB with the built-in phpMyAdmin;

 ## Deploying / Running
 You can specify the following environment variables when deploying the image to Azure or running it on your Docker engine's host.